gpais/stock-app/README.md

 5) replace the keys on the files envirionment.ts and envirionment.prod.ts

+6) go to https://www.alphavantage.co/ and create your key

+7) replace the   alpha_advantage_api_key in envirionment and envirionment.prod.ts

-6) run npm install
+8) run npm install

-7) run npm start and the application should be served on the port http://localhost:4200/
+9) run npm start and the application should be served on the port http://localhost:4200/

+## deploy the project in firebase

+1) run ng build --prod

+2) follow the instructions provided in the following page https://firebase.google.com/docs/hosting/quickstart